-In early 1942, at the Wannsee Conference near Berlin, the Nazi Party decided on the last phase of what it called the “Final Solution” of the “Jewish problem” and spelled out plans for the systematic murder of all European Jews.
+In early 1942, at the Wannsee Conference near Berlin, the Nazi Party decided on the last phase of what it called the “Final Solution” of the “Jewish problem” and spelled out plans for the systematic murder of all European Jews in the Holocaust.
 In 1942 and 1943, Jews in the western occupied countries including France and Belgium were deported by the thousands to the death camps mushrooming across Europe.
 In Poland, huge death camps such as Auschwitz began operating with ruthless efficiency.
 The murder of Jews in German-occupied lands stopped only in last months of the war, as the German armies were retreating toward Berlin.
 By the time Hitler committed suicide in April 1945, some 6 million Jews had died.

 After the war, the Allies occupied Germany, outlawed the Nazi Party and worked to purge its influence from every aspect of German life.
 The party’s swastika flag quickly became a symbol of evil in modern postwar culture.
 Although Hitler killed himself before he could be brought to justice, a number of Nazi officials were convicted of war crimes in the Nuremberg trials, which took place in Nuremberg, Germany, from 1945 to 1949.